hilaryrowe/documentation3/dashboardTab/availabilityChart.md

    * Clicking on a line graph point displays the Analysis Tab.
 When you click Update the Unplanned Downtime by Reason Pareto chart displays.
     ![](availabilityToAnalysisTab.png)

+  * Clicking the Downtime links on the Availability chart display the Data Tab.
+On the Data Tab, a table view of the machine availability and downtime display more details.